Pacific Coast Railroad (tourist)

 Established in 2000 and completed in 2004 by San Luis Obispo entrepreneur Rob Rossi, the railroad sees only limited public operation.
 Phase 1 consisted of a 1.5 mi loop around the most historic part of the ranch.
 The railroad currently operates three steam locomotives built between 1897 and 1968, and four of the original Santa Fe & Disneyland Railroad Retlaw 1 passenger cars.
 One of the locomotives, the No. 2 Roger Linn, was used in the Dr. Quinn, Medicine Woman TV show.
-Other equipment includes an ex-International Railways of Central America caboose, business car Cuscatlan, and several ex-Denver & Rio Grande freight cars.
+Other equipment includes an ex-International Railways of Central America caboose, business car Cuscatlan, a ford model A railspeeder, and several ex-Denver & Rio Grande freight cars.